 The previous stages of spatial planning documentation have been preserved.
 The novelty is the new micro-regional zoning plan .

-micro-regional zoning plan is procured by self-governing region on the basis of the designation of the territory in the territorial development concept of the region.
+A micro-regional zoning plan is procured by a self-governing region on the basis of the designation of the territory in the territorial development concept of the region.
 It can also be procured upon agreement at the request of several municipalities.
 If the defined territory includes several self-governing regions, they will agree on which of them will procure the zoning plan.
-The micro-regional zoning plan is also interesting because although every municipality is obliged to have its own zoning planthis obligation shall cease if the entire territory of the municipality is part of the micro-regional zoning plan.
+The micro-regional zoning plan is also interesting because although every municipality is obliged to have its own zoning plan, this obligation shall cease if the entire territory of the municipality is part of the micro-regional zoning plan.

 Municipalities must concentrate on creating their zoning plans.
-If municipality has approved spatial planning documentation by 31 March 2024, it must be replaced by spatial planning documentation according to the new regulation by 31 March 2032; otherwise it will lose its validity from 1 April 2032.
+If a municipality has approved spatial planning documentation by 31 March 2024, it must be replaced by spatial planning documentation according to the new regulation by 31 March 2032; otherwise it will lose its validity from 1 April 2032.
 A municipality that does not have a zoning plan is obliged to procure and approve one by 31 March 2032.
-If municipality does not have an approved zoning plan, it will only be authorized to issue a statement in the process of permitting construction and permitting activities, which will only be of a recommendatory nature.
+If a municipality does not have an approved zoning plan, it will only be authorized to issue a statement in the process of permitting construction and permitting activities, which will only be of a recommendatory nature.

 The creation of spatial planning documentation can now be summarized in four phases.
 The first phase involves the procurement and processing of documents.
 The second phase involves the preparatory work and the processing of the assignment.
 The third phase involves the procurement and processing of the draft spatial planning documentation.
 The entire process ends with the fourth phase, i.e., the discussion and approval of the draft spatial planning documentation.